CHAPTER Eng

 licensure, shall result in denying a license application.

-considered to have knowledge of the existence of these rules of professional
+shall be considered to have knowledge of the existence of these rules of

-understanding that the practice of professional engineering is a privilege, as
+encompass the understanding that the practice of professional engineering is a

-opposed to a right, and the licensed professional engineer shall be forthright
+privilege, as opposed to a right, and the licensed professional engineer shall

-Licensees shall submit only truthful and correct information in any
+submit only truthful and correct information in any application or other

-establishment of a business or home address or the change or abandonment of a
+business or home address or the change or abandonment of a business or home

 Source. #6911, eff 12-15-98; ss by #8190, eff